 +1.5v , 0v , -2.5v , +1v

-The sender can subtract the two sets of values to determine what voltage the other end must have applied:
+The sender can subtract the voltage it initially sent from the voltage it just received to determine what voltage the other end must have applied:

 +1v , -1v , -0.5v , +2v